AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-guide.md

 </center>

 <p align="justify">
-Apart from the visualization of autonomous vehicle(s) and their operating environments, AutoDRIVE Simulator GUI consists of a toolbar encompassing two panels for observing and interacting with key aspects of the simulator in real-time, namely <b>Menu</b> and <b>Heads-Up Display (HUD)</b>.
-Both the panels can be enabled or disabled using buttons provided on the toolbar, the figure above illustrates both GUI panels being enabled.
+AutoDRIVE Simulator's GUI consists of a toolbar encompassing two panels for observing and interacting with key aspects of the simulator in real-time; namely <b>Menu</b> and <b>Heads-Up Display (HUD)</b>.
+Both the panels can be enabled or disabled using the burger icons provided on the toolbar; the figure above illustrates both the GUI panels being enabled.
 The menu panel on the left hand side helps configure and control some important aspects of the simulation with just a few clicks.
 The HUD panel on the right hand side helps visualize prominent simulation parameters along with vehicle status and sensory data, while hosting a time-synchronized data recording functionality that can be used to export simulation data for a specific run.
 </p>

 #### 1.2.1.
 Menu Panel